emarsden/pssh-box-wasm/README.md

 # pssh-box-wasm

+A collection of web-based tools for working with PSSH boxes (as used for the initialization of DRM systems) and with Widevine Content Decryption Modules (CDMs).
+There are tools that allow you to:

+- serialize and deserialize (create and decode) PSSH boxes
+- request decryption keys (obtain a license) from a Widevine DRM licensing server
+- convert Widevine CDMs between blob format and “WVD” format

-A web-based tool to serialize and deserialize (create and decode) PSSH boxes, as used for the initialization of DRM systems.
-A tool that allows you to request decryption keys (obtain a license) from a Widevine DRM licensing server is also provided.
-This tool uses code from the Rust crate [pssh-box](https://crates.io/crates/pssh-box) compiled to WASM, and runs fully in your web browser (there is no server backend; the tool will work fully offline once loaded).
+The tools use code from the Rust crate [pssh-box](https://crates.io/crates/pssh-box) compiled to WebAssembly (WASM), and run fully in your web browser (there is no server backend; the tools will work fully offline once loaded).

 > [!TIP]
 > You can [try out the tools in your browser](https://emarsden.github.io/pssh-box-wasm/).